hosseinsadeghi/disaster_pipeline/README.md

 ### Instructions:
 1. Install repos in requirements.txt.
-The code is tested for python >=3.6 `pip install -r requirements.txt`
+The code is tested for python >=3.6

+`pip install -r requirements.txt`
 2. Run the following commands in the project's root directory to set up your database and model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ETL pipeline that cleans data and stores in database

+        `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves

+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 2. Run the following command in the app's directory to run your web app.

     `python run.py`

 3. Go to http://0.0.0.0:3001/

+## Summary
+This project has three main components:
+- Data processing
+- Machine learning pipeline (feature selection, model selection)
+- Web application deployment

+In the first part of the project, the data of messages and categories is processed, merged, cleaned and saved in a database.
+The categories of interest all appear in one line delimited by ';'.
+After exctracing the categories, we can see that there are 36 labels (non-exclusive) associated with each message.

+A few machine learning mdoels are picked and cross validated using GridSearch over a few choice of parameters.
+In the end, a SVM was used as a classifier.

+The saved model, the result of classificaiton, is used in the web application to make predictions.
+The web appliation accepts an inquery and displays the predicted labels.
+In the main page, two graphics show a few statistics about the data.

 ## Contributing